Prostate Problems Erectile Disfunction

 - Take warm baths to relax pelvic muscles

-- Manage stress (increases urgency)
+- Manage stress (can increase urgency)

-Targeted Supplements
+Targeted Supplements (Discuss with Your Doctor)

 Evidence-Based Options: